glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 Each step operates on the same set of core algorithmic data structures, which get passed from step to step in the pipeline.

-NOTE: Only steps 1 and 3 are currently implemented.
+NOTE: Only steps 1 through 3 are currently implemented.
 The other steps will be implemented later.

 ### Core Algorithmic Data Structures